Police search for Chinese girl who disappeared from Washington airport

 WASHINGTON (Reuters) - A 12-year-old Chinese girl who went missing from Ronald Reagan Washington National Airport is believed to be in “extreme danger,” authorities said on Friday.

-JinJing Ma arrived at the Washington airport with a tour group before getting separated, apparently changing clothes and leaving with an unknown Asian woman, officials from the Metropolitan Washington Airports Authority told reporters.
+JinJing Ma had arrived at the Washington airport with a tour group, but later got separated from it, apparently changing clothes and leaving with an unknown Asian woman, officials from the Metropolitan Washington Airports Authority told reporters.

 They left the airport in a white Infiniti vehicle.